alonshoa/ai_course_26/README.md

 - Light/dark mode with automatic detection and manual toggle (persists via `localStorage`)
 - Color-blind-safe palette with WCAG-friendly contrast
 - Modular content structure for lessons, slides, assignments, notebooks, and projects
+- Language switcher (English/Hebrew) that keeps links in sync with the selected locale
 - Lesson template layout to keep weekly materials consistent

 ## Repository Structure